yakivy/jam/README.md

     }
 }
 ```
 then `myjam.brewRec[WithSingleArg]` will throw `Recursive brewing for instance (WithSingleArg).a(WithEmptyArgs) is prohibited from config.
-WithEmptyArgs doesn't match (?i).*brewable.* regex.` compilation error. `JamConfig` is a dependent type, so any brew methods that is called from `myjam` object should automatically resolve implicit config without additional imports.
+WithEmptyArgs doesn't match (?i).*brewable.* regex.` compilation error.

+`JamConfig` is a dependent type, so any brew methods that is called from `myjam` object should automatically resolve implicit config without additional imports.

+### Roadmap
+- extract annotation pattern (instead of hardcoded `javax.inject.Inject`) for constructor selection to macro config
+- extract method pattern (instead of hardcoded `apply`) for companion constructor selection to macro config
+- resolve generic apply method if generics are the same to class constructor

 ### Changelog

+#### 0.4.0
+- add `jam.monad.Reval` monad
+- resolve constructor from companion object

 #### 0.3.0
 - add `jam.cats` module